 The goal of this policy is to support children in developing the self-awareness and self-discipline that allows them to recognise positive behaviour and moderate misbehaviour independently.
-This policy recognises the need for a behavioural approach to reinforce a culture where sexual harasssment and online sexual abuse are not tolerated.
+This policy, along with the Equal Opportunities Policy recognises the need for a behavioural approach to reinforce a culture where prejudice, harassment and online abuse, including sexual abuse and harrassment are not tolerated.